Hummmm/Calibration/Kalibr/Test/IMU andCamera/README.md

 An example using a sample dataset

 Download the dataset from the  [Downloads](https://github.com/ethz-asl/kalibr/wiki/downloads) page and extract **dynamic.rar**.
 The archive will contain the bag, calibration target and IMU configuration file.
+Otherwise, you can create rosbag using your raw data, a combination of moving camera and static calibration target is preferred.
+Make sure current filefolder containing ./cam0 and ./cam1 with left and right images inside respectively and the image name is the same as timestamps in rostime format.
+And a imu0.csv file includes inertial sensor data as follows:

+>timestamp, gyro.x,gyro.y, gyro.z,acc.x,acc.y,acc.z

+Run command line below to create rosbag file.

+>%RELATIVE PATH%/kalibr_bagcreater --folder cam0 --folder cam1 --output-bag ./dynamic.bag

 The calibration can be started with: